SAVE THE DATES!

 The Tenino Carver’s Guild has invited Northwest Stone Sculptors Association to show and sell sculpture during the Tenino Farmers Market and Craft show.

-dATE tbd SEPTEMBER 2026 VANCOUVER ISLAND STONE SCULPTURE SYMPOSIUM: Lake Cowichan, BC Canada
+DATE TBD SEPTEMBER 2026 VANCOUVER ISLAND STONE SCULPTURE SYMPOSIUM: Lake Cowichan, BC Canada

 A week-long stone carving symposium hosted by Daniel Cline and West Coast Sculpture Association More Information will be available: Vancouver Island Stone Sculpture Symposium